-\seclabel{introduction} Ideally, policymakers will use economics research to inform decisions that affect people's livelihoods, health, and well-being.
-Yet study samples may differ from the target populations of these decisions in non-random ways, perhaps because of practical challenges in obtaining truly random samples without any missing or compromised data, or because populations generally differ across time and geographic locations.
-When these deviations from the ideal random sampling exercise are small, one might think that the conclusions from economic studies would still hold in the populations affected by policy.
-It therefore seems prudent to ask whether a small percentage of a study's sample --- or a handful of data points --- has been instrumental in determining its findings.
+Ideally, policymakers will use economics research to inform decisions that affect people's livelihoods, health, and well-being.
+Yet study samples may differ from the target populations of these decisions in non-random ways, perhaps because of practical challenges in obtaining truly random samples, or because populations generally differ across time and place.
+When these deviations from the ideal random sampling exercise are small, one might think that the empirical conclusions would still hold in the populations affected by policy.
+It therefore seems prudent to ask whether a small percentage of a study's sample---or a handful of data points---has been instrumental in determining its findings.
 In this paper we provide a finite-sample, automatically-computable metric of how dropping a small amount of data can change empirical conclusions.
-We show that the sensitivity to potentially non-random deviations from the target population is not captured by conventional standard errors.
 We show that certain empirical results from high-profile studies in economics can be reversed by removing less than 1\% of the sample even when standard errors are small, and we investigate why.

 There are several reasons to care about whether empirical conclusions are substantially influenced by small percentages of the finite sample.
-In practice, even if we can sample from the population of direct interest, small percentages of our intended random samples are often missing; either surveyors and implementers cannot find them, or they refuse to answer our questions or follow our instructions (``suggestions''), or their answers get lost or garbled during data processing.
-As this missingness cannot safely be assumed random, researchers might like to know how threatening this non-random data leakage could be to their analysis, i.e.\ whether their substantive conclusions could conceivably be overturned by that missing handful of data points.
+In practice, even if we can sample from the population of direct interest, small percentages of the data are missing; either surveyors and implementers cannot find these individuals, or they refuse to answer our questions, or their answers get lost or garbled during data processing.
+As this missingness cannot safely be assumed random, researchers might care whether their substantive conclusions could conceivably be overturned by a missing handful of data points.
 Similarly, consumers of research who are concerned about potentially non-random errors in sample construction at any stage of the analysis might be interested in this metric as a measure of the exposure of a study's conclusions to this concern.
-Conclusions that are highly influenced by a small handful of data points are more exposed to adverse events during data analysis, including p-hacking, even if these errors are unintentional.
+Conclusions that are highly influenced by a small handful of data points are more exposed to adverse events or errors during data analysis, including p-hacking, even if these errors are unintentional.